AmElmo/trash_detector-wall-e/Readme.md

 ## 5. Lifecycle setup of model

-## 6. Integration to JavaScript app
+## 6. Deployment to JavaScript app